asomers/mockall/README.md

 Mockall was not built in a day.
 JMock was probably the first popular mock object library.
 Many ports and imitations have been made, including GoogleMock for C++.
-Mockers, inspired by based on GoogleMock, was the first attempt to bring the concept to Rust.
+Mockers, inspired by GoogleMock, was the first attempt to bring the concept to Rust.
 The now-defunct Mock_derive was the first library to generate mock objects with procedural macros, greatly reducing the user's workload.
 Mockall also uses proc macros, and copies many of Mockers' features and conventions.
-Mockall also takes inspiration from Simulacrum's internal design, and its method of mocking generic methods.
+Mockall also takes inspiration from Simulacrum's internal design, and its technique for mocking generic methods.